-We had time for one meal in Osaka before moving on and back to Tokyo, so all we needed to do was get some stomach space ready for the onslaught of everything we could stuff into our bodies for lunch. #ChallengeAccepted
+We had time for a meal in Osaka before moving on and back to Tokyo, so all we needed to do was get some stomach space ready for the onslaught of everything we could stuff into our bodies for lunch. #ChallengeAccepted

-I’m very sure Dotonbori Nippon Ichi Honke Ootako has seen better days.
+I’m sure Honke Ootako, the oldest takoyaki shop in Dotonbori, has seen better days.
 It was quiet when we were there.
 There were no large crowds or long queues, but then again, that was the case for most of the takoyaki stalls when we were there during lunch hour on a Tuesday.

 Anyhow, we weren’t gonna complain that there wasn’t a queue.
 A young friendly chap was eagerly inviting us over, encouraging us to try it and we knew this was the place we were looking for.
 We pulled out ¥380 and got ourselves six balls of takoyaki.

 For the uninitiated, takoyaki (たこ焼き) are delicious ball-shaped Japanese snacks.
 Made of a wheat-flour-based batter, takoyaki typically contain either small cubes or large chunks of octopus,.
 Bonito flakes usually top takoyaki and they are brushed with a savory sauce (similar to Worcester sauce) and dollops of mayonnaise.
 These originated from Osaka – making it a must-eat when you visit this merchant city.

 We had some pretty disappointing takoyaki a day before, so this really hit the spot.
 The takoyaki were soft and doughy on the inside, and wonderfully crisp on the outside.
 The octopus is in large generous chunks.
 What a treat!

 You can opt to take it away or enjoy it in the eat-in area behind the stall.
 There’s also kushiyaki available if takoyaki just isn’t enough and you’re hoping for more skewered grilled meats!
 Bookmark this as one of the things to eat in Dotonbori, pronto!